Are Demons Persons or Personifications?

 For a long time, I’ve held the belief that the entities referred to as “Satan” (or “the Adversary”), the “Devil” (or “the Slanderer”), and “demons” in the New Testament are personal beings, a view which is common to most Christians.
 However, after reading and interacting with the opposing view that these entities are personifications of evil and/or references to human adversaries, I’ve found many of their arguments convincing.
 The arguments that “Satan,” the “Devil,” and “demons” don’t refer to personal beings hold more weight than I initially believed, especially when the New Testament texts are considered in their overall context, including both the Old Testament and Second Temple Judaism.
 In this post, we’ll look at how these entities (under the broader umbrella of “supernatural evil”) were viewed throughout the development of ancient Jewish and Christian theology.

 Disclaimer: I don’t reject the belief that “satan,” “devil,” and “demons” refer to personal, supernaturally evil beings.
 This post is simply an attempt to fairly present the case that they aren’t.
 For the case in favor of the traditional view, see for example this post by Aaron Welch.
-I may present my own case for a personal satan and demons at a later date.
+I also presented my own case for a personal satan and demons in another post.

 Supernatural Evil in the Hebrew Bible